karmaniverous/blog/_posts/2024-09-06-generic-abstractions.md

 - The current version of `entity-manager` uses a database [provider model](https://en.wikipedia.org/wiki/Provider_model): the library itself is generic with respect to database platform, and then there's another library that provides the DynamoDB-specific logic.
 Over a couple of years of development, that line got a little blurred, such that some generic functionality snuck into the DynamoDB provider, and some DynamoDB-specific functionality snuck into the implementations that consume both libraries.
 The Typescript refactor is a great opportunity to clean that up.

 - Strong typing gives me an opportunity to apply configuration at two distinctly different levels: _type_ configurations, which directly affect developers consuming the libraries while they're writing code, and _runtime_ configurations, which affect the behavior of the library at runtime.
-This is a great way to improve the developer experience... and since I'm also the primary _consumer_ of these libraries, that means _my_ experience!
+This is a great way to improve the developer experience... and since I'm also the primary _consumer_ of these libraries, that means improving _my_ experience!

 ## Abstractions